 Where: National Museum of Singapore

-27. Explore the new ACM & Me: FREE June holiday activity
+11. Explore ACM & Me: FREE June holiday activity

 We can attest that ACM & Me is a treat for the eyes.
 This vibrant play space is hidden inside the Asian Civilisations Museum.
 Over here, kids can go on a journey of self-expression by creating their own portraits, reimagining mystical creatures, and exploring a vibrant soft play area that comes with a kids’ disco room!
 No need to ponder what to do during the June school holidays, especially since this one’s free for Singaporeans and PRs!